Modeling the spatial growth of cities: Spatial dynamics in geography and economics

 where $N_c(s)$ is the number of clusters of size $s$.
 The exponent $\gamma$ is found to lie in the range $1.33$ to $1.71$.
 Comparisons with four U.S. cities show good agreement with this scaling behavior, except for Atlanta, which displays an anomalously large cluster and very few intermediate-sized clusters.
 Beyond the presence of (bi)fractal densities and scale-free cluster size distributions, the simulated cellular cities also exhibit fractal perimeter properties.
 The fractal dimension of cluster boundaries is found to lie in the range $D_p \approx 1.41$ to $1.45$, suggesting irregular, self-similar urban edges.
 These values are compared to the fractal dimension of the boundary of Cardiff, around~$1.2 - 1.3$, found in \cite{batty_longley_1987_fractal}.

 The spatial complexity of White and Engelen's generated morphologies--namely bifractal site distributions, power-law cluster distribution, and fractal perimeter-length relation--emerges from local transition rules, mirroring cities' self-organized evolution, perturbed by stochasticity.
+This relates to the stylized facts discussed in~\ref{subsec:component} and~\ref{subsec:fractal}.
 The model's behavior critically depends on the noise parameter $\alpha$, which interpolates between regular, over-determined geometries (low $\alpha$), and disordered, structureless configurations (high $\alpha$).
 The model succeeds in reproducing several city-like characteristics, most notably the fractal and spatially dispersed nature of urban form.
-A particularly appealing aspect is the incorporation of long-range interactions, combined with stochastic effects, which echoes real urban dynamics.
+A particularly appealing aspect is the incorporation of interactions at distance, combined with stochastic effects, which echoes real urban dynamics.
 Nonetheless, a stronger connection to empirical data would be desirable.
 Indeed, a key limitation lies in the parameterization: the model requires a large number of parameters--one for each pair of land-use type and distance band--which makes it difficult to link them directly to observable quantities.
 Furthermore, this intricate parameter space also complicates interpretation, making it difficult to draw robust conclusions, even when multiple simulations are performed.